philc/book-notes/relationships/the happy sleeper - heather turgeon.md

       frequency and precision of your visits, she will identify your pattern, trust it, and then be satisfied soothing herself.
   * Parents get confused when the child protests the change.
-  * Baby will get louder and angrier when you first do this.
+  * The baby will get louder and angrier when you first do this.
 That's her testing the pattern until she determines it's reliable.
   * Use 5m intervals, not longer, so that her tears are ones of protest, not ones of fear and abandonment.
   * Through the crying, you are responding to your baby.
 You're just not taking back the baton of